 Senior Policy Advisor

-Leslie Tucker is an independent health policy consultant with three decades' experience serving the nation's leading public, private, academic and philanthropic organizations working to improve health care.
-From 2009-2016 she was Vice President, Policy for the American Board of Internal Medicine and ABIM Foundation, where she worked to advance medical professionalism as a force for improving quality, and has been closely involved with the Choosing Wisely© Campaign since its inception.
-Prior to ABIM/F, she became Senior Program Officer in The Pew Charitable Trusts HHS program after serving as Director of the Washington Office for a large and successful Pew-funded public health infrastructure funding initiative.
-At the state level, Leslie led Strategic Planning, Policy and Outreach at the Rhode Island Department of Human Services during welfare reform and SCHIP expansions.
-She provided government relations and rural practice support for the American Academy of Family Physicians (AAFP), and served as senior Legislative Assistant to U.S. Sen. Alan Simpson (R-WY), and as a health policy analyst to the U.S. House of Representatives Select Committee on Aging.
+Leslie Tucker is an independent health policy consultant with three decades of experience serving the nation's leading public, private, academic, and philanthropic organizations working to improve health care.
+From 2009-2016 she was vice president of policy for the American Board of Internal Medicine and ABIM Foundation, where she worked to advance medical professionalism as a force for improving quality, and has been closely involved with the Choosing Wisely© Campaign since its inception.
+Prior to ABIM/F, she became senior program officer in The Pew Charitable Trusts HHS program after serving as director of the Washington office for a large and successful Pew-funded public health infrastructure funding initiative.
+At the state level, Leslie led strategic planning, policy, and outreach at the Rhode Island Department of Human Services during welfare reform and SCHIP expansions.
+She provided government relations and rural practice support for the American Academy of Family Physicians (AAFP), served as a senior legislative assistant to U.S. Sen. Alan Simpson (R-WY), and as a health policy analyst to the U.S. House of Representatives Select Committee on Aging.

 Susan Carr has been writing and producing ImproveDx, SIDM’s bimonthly newsletter, since January 2013.
 She works on publications for a number of other clients, all of which are involved in health care.
 She currently curates a blog at EngagingPatients.org and has been producing a newsletter and journal for the Association of Educators in Imaging and Radiologic Sciences for the past 12 years.
 Susan was the founding editor of Patient Safety & Quality Healthcare in 2004, and continues to write and edit articles for organizations, such as SIDM, that focus on safety and quality improvement.
 She lives and works outside of Boston, in Lunenburg, Massachusetts.
 When not working on publications or her very old house, you’re likely to find Susan folk dancing or enjoying the company of friends and family.